wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-app-service-environment-web-application-firewall.md

 ![Architecture][Architecture]

 ## Configuring your Azure Environment ##
-To configure an Azure Environment refer to [our documentation](/documentation/articles/app-service-web-how-to-create-an-app-service-environment) on the subject.
-Once you have an Azure Environment created, you can create [Web Apps](/home/features/web-site), [API Apps](/documentation/articles/app-service-api-apps-why-best-platform) and [Mobile Apps](/documentation/articles/app-service-mobile-value-prop) in this environment that will all be protected behind the WAF we configure in the next section.
+To configure an Azure Environment refer to [our documentation](/documentation/articles/app-service-web-how-to-create-an-app-service-environment/) on the subject.
+Once you have an Azure Environment created, you can create [Web Apps](/home/features/web-site/), [API Apps](/documentation/articles/app-service-api-apps-why-best-platform/) and [Mobile Apps](/documentation/articles/app-service-mobile-value-prop/) in this environment that will all be protected behind the WAF we configure in the next section.

 ## Configuring your Barracuda WAF Cloud Service ##
 Barracuda has a [detailed article](https://techlib.barracuda.com/WAF/AzureDeploy) on deploying its WAF on a virtual machine in Azure.
 But because we want redundancy and not introduce a single point of failure, you want to deploy at least 2 WAF instance VMs into the same Cloud Service when following these instructions.

 ### Adding Endpoints to Cloud Service ###
-Once you have 2 or more WAF VM instances in your Cloud Service you can use the [Azure Management Portal](https://manage.windowsazure.cn/) to add HTTP and HTTPS endpoints that are used by your application as shown in the image below.
+Once you have 2 or more WAF VM instances in your Cloud Service you can use the [Azure Portal](https://portal.azure.cn/) to add HTTP and HTTPS endpoints that are used by your application as shown in the image below.

 ![Configure Endpoint][ConfigureEndpoint]